MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-open-lync-server-administrative-tools.md

 ## <a name="topology-builder"></a>Construtor de Topologias

-Use o procedimento a seguir para abrir o construtor de topologias e definir os servidores que você deseja implantar na sua topologia do Lync Server 2013.
+Use o procedimento a seguir para abrir o construtor de topologias a fim de definir os servidores que você deseja implantar em sua topologia do Lync Server 2013.

 <div>

-## <a name="to-open-lync-server-2013-topology-builder-to-design-the-topology"></a>Para abrir o construtor de topologia do Lync Server 2013 para desenhar a topologia
+## <a name="to-open-lync-server-2013-topology-builder-to-design-the-topology"></a>Para abrir o construtor de topologias do Lync Server 2013 para projetar a topologia

 1. Faça logon no computador no qual o Construtor de Topologias está instalado como um membro do grupo Admins. do Domínio ou do grupo RTCUniversalServerAdmins.